meteor-utilities/SmartQuery/README.md

 A rule has the following properties:

-- `filter`: a function that, if provided, must return `true` for every single document in the cursor.
+- `filter(document)`: a function that, if provided, must return `true` for every single document in the cursor.
 Inside the filter function, you can call `this.userId` to access the current user's `_id`.
-- `fields`: an array of fields that are publishable.
+- `fields()`: a function that, if provided, must return an array of publishable fields.
+If no `fields` function is provided, all fields will be published.

+In both the `filter` and `fields` function, you can access the current user `_id` with `this.userId`.

 Example: